CornellHPC/HySortK/README.md

 ## README

 HySortK is a high-performance distributed memory K-mer counter.
-Our paper "High-Performance Sorting-Based K-mer Counting in Distributed Memory with Flexible Hybrid Parallelism" was accepted to ICPP24 and is not available at [https://dl.acm.org/doi/abs/10.1145/3673038.3673072](https://dl.acm.org/doi/abs/10.1145/3673038.3673072).
+Our paper "High-Performance Sorting-Based K-mer Counting in Distributed Memory with Flexible Hybrid Parallelism" was accepted to ICPP24 and is now available at [https://dl.acm.org/doi/abs/10.1145/3673038.3673072](https://dl.acm.org/doi/abs/10.1145/3673038.3673072).

 There're two options for using HySortK: using it as a standalone program or integrating into existing projects.